franzholz/fh_debug/README.rst

 Installation Requirement
 ------------------------

-Since TYPO3 9 you must overwrite the TYPO3 Core file sysext/core/Resources/PHP/GlobalDebugFunctions.php by the file fh_debug/Patches/TYPO3/sysext/core/Resources/PHP/GlobalDebugFunctions.php.
+You must overwrite the TYPO3 Core file sysext/core/Resources/PHP/GlobalDebugFunctions.php by the file fh_debug/Patches/TYPO3/sysext/core/Resources/PHP/GlobalDebugFunctions.php.
 This will bring you back the former methods debugBegin and debugEnd.